MicrosoftDocs/power-pages-docs/power-pages-docs/configure/ai-copilot-overview.md

 To use AI-powered Copilot features in Power Pages:

-- Your environment must be located in the United States or Europe regions.
 - Your browser language must be set to US-English.
+- Please see the availability of Copilot in your geographical region [here](/power-platform/admin/geographical-availability-copilot).

 ## Turn off Copilot in Power Pages